Camp Barry: Location

 While the exact location is not known, all the descriptions of the camp mention the Bladingsburg tollgate as being close by.
 It is generally believed that it was located on "Long Meadow".

 History

-It was established as a artillery camp for the instruction of all volunteer batteries, drills and discipline preparation for service in the field as well as an artillery depot.
-Originally setup with Sibley tents, wooden barracks were built in the winter of 1862-1863.
+It was established as an artillery camp for the instruction of all volunteer batteries, drills and discipline preparation for service in the field as well as an artillery depot.
+Originally setup with Sibley tents, wooden barracks were built in the winter of 1862–1863.

 The following troops barracked at the camp: